christinepham/interview-resources/README.md

 # Interview Resources

-Repository for common Interview Questions.
+This repository is for common Interview Questions.

-This will be separated by interview type questions and not by company.
+The questions in this repository will be separated by interview type and not by company.
+You can add the questions you have been asked this hiring season, to help others.